sillsdev/web-languageforge/README.md

 git push origin feature/<featureName>
 ```

 Rebase often (at least at the start of the day, and before making a PR).
-Force pushing to your own branch is fine.
+Force pushing to your own branch is fine but don't force push during code review (GitHub review doesn't cope with this).

 Make PR's against the **sf-develop** branch.
 If the **sf-develop** branch has moved on since the feature branch was made, rebase your changes on top of the **sf-develop** branch before making your PR.

 Ensure all [tests](#testing) are passing before submitting a PR.

-Reviewers can and should rebase the completed PR change (default to squash and rebase unless commits have good reason to stay separate).
 If the person reviewing feels comfortable to approve it they can.
 However if they want other eyes on it, mention it in a comment on the PR.
 If you have minor changes to request on a PR you can say 'Make change X and then LGTM'.
-This means they can merge it themselves after the requested change.
+This means the person making the PR can merge it themselves after the requested change.
+People merging PRs can and should rebase the completed PR change (default to squash and rebase unless commits have good reason to stay separate).

 Delete the PR branch after merge.